nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ## 4.4 Arguments

+Arguments are the values that are used in a command.
+- Arguments typically follow after a corresponding flag, with the exception of `<INDEX>`.
-Arguments are the values that are used in a command. **Arguments cannot be empty** and each must meet specific parsing and format requirements to ensure proper execution of the command.
+- **Arguments cannot be empty** and each must meet specific parsing and format requirements to ensure proper execution of the command.

 ### 4.4.1  Flag Arguments
 Flag arguments are the values that follow each flag in a command.